The wellington is an absolutely classic British dish.

 - Remove the tray from the oven, add the walnuts and roast for another 5 minutes.

 - Add a drizzle of olive oil to a frying pan on a medium heat.
 Peel and dice the shallots, then add to the pan and fry for 8 minutes.

 - Slice the mushrooms, and peel and dice the garlic.
 Add both to the frying pan and fry for 10 mins.

 - Pick the leaves off the thyme and add to the frying pan, along with the soy sauce.
 Fry for 5 mins.

 - Transfer the mushroom mixture to a food processor along with the dijon mustard, generous pinches of salt and pepper, as well as the walnuts and roughly chopped pieces of squash from the oven (leave the long pieces of squash to one side for later).
 Process until mostly broken down.

 - Add the spinach along with a tbsp of water to a pan on a medium heat.
 Cook for a few minutes until wilted, then drain any excess water from the spinach.

 - Before assembling the wellington make sure the mushroom mixture has mostly cooled.

-- To assemble the wellington, roll out the first roll of pastry onto a large baking tray.
+- To assemble the wellington, roll out the first roll of pastry onto a large baking tray lined with baking paper.
 Spoon 2/3rds of the mushroom mixture down the middle of the pastry, around 3 inches wide, leaving a couple of inches clear at the top and bottom.

 - Pop the wilted spinach over the mushroom mixture and place the long roasted pieces of butternut squash on top.
 Spread the remaining mushroom mixture over and around the butternut squash, filling in any gaps.